naivary/govm/README.md

 Location wehere the logging is made.

 `VAGRANTFILE_DIR: .govm/vagrantfiles -opt` <br/>
 Location of all your custome vagrantfiles.
-If you change be sure that there are some vagrantfiles that can be used otherwise the linux [default](.govm/vagrantfile/linux) will be used.
-For creating custome `Vagrantfiles` you have to follow some [rules](#custome-vagrantfile).
+For creating your custome `Vagrantfiles` you have to follow some [rules](#custome-vagrantfile).

 `CONFIG_DIR: vagrant-wrapper/config -opt` <br/>
-Directory where you would
-like to store your groups and vm.cfg.
+Directory where you would like to store your groups and vm.cfg.
 The structure of the directories has a [meaning](#project-structure). <br/>

 `PROVISION_DIR: vagrant-wrapper/provision -opt` <br/>
-Directory with all your
+Directory with all your provisions-scripts. <br/>
-provisions-scripts. <br/>

 In `govm.cfg` are also some globally defined default values for the virtual-machine `cfg` files which are required to be present.